| | |

 17. Lahangan Sweet

-Tour Shoutout: Another great way to experience scenic views in Bali is to go an ATV tour.
+Pro tip >> Another great way to experience scenic views in Bali is to go on an ATV tour.
 It’s a popular adrenaline-fuelled activity which will take you through Bali’s lush landscape.

 Lahangan Sweet viewpoint near Amed. [image courtesy of © Catherine Xu]